ArifSolmaz/arifsolmaz.github.io/en/index.md

     excerpt: "Exoplanets, starspots, time-series analysis, and educational/engineering projects."
 ---

-# 🇬🇧 English Homepage

 Welcome to my academic website.
-You can use the cards below to quickly navigate to the main sections.
+Use the cards below to navigate to the main sections.

 {% include feature_row %}